rtelep/jquery-appSettings/README.md

 jQuery appSettings
 ==================

-Use to easily manage persistent settings for a desktop or mobile web application.
+Easily manage persistent settings for a desktop or mobile web application.

 Configure like this: